API

 logmarginallikelihood(h::AutomaticHistogram)

-Compute the log-marginal likelihood (up to proportionality) of h when the value of the Dirichlet concentration parameter equals a.
-This can be automatically inferred if the histogram was fitted with rule=:bayes, and does not have to be explicitly passed as an argument in this case.
+Compute the log-marginal likelihood (up to proportionality) of h from a Bayesian model where then bin probabilities have been endowed with a symmetric Dirichlet prior with concentration parameter equal to a.
+The value of a can be automatically inferred if the histogram was fitted with the rule argument set to RIH or RRH, and does not have to be explicitly passed as an argument in this case.

 Assumes that the Dirichlet prior is centered on the uniform distribution, so that $a_j = a/k$ for a scalar $a>0$ and all $j$.
 The value of the log-marginal likelihood is $\sum_j \{ \log \Gamma (a_j + N_j) - \log \Gamma (a_j) - N_j\log |\mathcal{I}_j| \} - \log \Gamma (a+n) + \log \Gamma (a)$ , where $N_j$ is the bin count for bin $j$ .